buildspace/buildspace-projects/Solana_And_Web3/en/Section_1/Lesson_2_Building_Connect_Wallet_Button.md

 Next, we are going to get all setup with the functions we need to call our Solana program + get some data going.
 Our web app is kinda boring/empty rn!
 Let's change that :).

 *Note: In your Phantom settings (which you can get to by clicking the gear near the bottom right) you'll see a "Trusted Apps" section.
-Here, you'll see `localhost:3000`.
+Here, you'll see your Replit URL, or `localhost:3000` if you are running your app locally.
 Feel free to revoke this if you want to test the case of someone coming to your site that's never connected before.
 It'll basically reset your wallets access to this site.*

 ### 🚨 Progress Report